zhaoc1/midas2-tutorial/docs/quickstart.rst

 Install MIDAS 2.0
 -----------------

-..
-    Does MacOS not work?
-Maybe just _not_ Windows?

 On a Linux machine, download a copy of MIDAS 2.0 from our GitHub repository, and install the dependencies.
 We do not currently support non-Linux environments.